-We are delighted to present four master poets for our Founding Supporters, those who have contributed at least $100 to launch the new phase of the Cascadia Poetics LAB.
-The private reading will take place via Zoom, Friday, November 5, 2021 at 7pm PDT.
-Please RSVP to pen @ Cascadia Poetics Lab . org if you plan to attend and you’ll get an email with the login info.
+We were delighted to present four master poets for our Founding Supporters, those who have contributed at least $100 to launch the new phase of the Cascadia Poetics LAB.
+The private reading took place via Zoom, Friday, November 5, 2021 at 7pm PDT.
 To become a Founding Supporter, click DONATE.
 The readers:

 Brenda Hillman is the author of ten books of poetry, including Extra Hidden Life, among the Days (2018), which won the Northern California Book Award.
 Her work has also received the William Carlos Williams Award from the Poetry Society of America, the Griffin International Prize for Poetry, the Academy of American Poets Fellowship and most recently, the Morton Dauwen Zabel Award for Innovative Writing from the American Academy of Arts and Letters.
 She has edited and co-translated over a dozen books, including most recently At Your Feet by Brazilian poet Ana Cristina Cesar, which she co-translated with her mother.
 Named by Poets and Writers as one of the world’s “Fifty Most Inspiring Writers,” Hillman currently serves as a Chancellor for the Academy of American Poets, Co-directs the Community of Writers Poetry Week and is a Professor in the M.F.A.
 Program in Creative Writing at St. Mary’s College of California.
 She lives in the San Francisco Bay Area.